 Penzer Park is a forty-minute drive from downtown in the heart of the suburb of Langley, an area none of us born-and-raised Vancouverites had ever visited before.
-There was, however, a place on the way to Penzer we had visited before and had to stop at, La Charcuterie.
-There was no way we couldn’t make the slight detour there to be verbally accosted by the Sandwich Nazi and pick up a couple one kilogram (no joke) sandwiches to replenish our bodies after our workout.
+There was, however, a place on the way to Penzer we had visited before and had to stop at, La Charcuterie, one of our eight top only-in-Vancouver dining experiences.

 When we arrived at Penzer Park, we were immediately impressed.
 The parkour area was even larger than we had expected and very well designed.
 The ground was a soft spongy rubber material, signs everywhere explained various parkour movements to novices like us, and colored routes of different levels marked the way through the obstacles.